luizjanela/olympic/README.md

 **4) Competition Ranking**

 * Reads the Ranking of the Athletes in a Competition.
+Ranking will use the better result of an athlete depending on the Competition type: greater wins or lower wins.

 * http://localhost/competition/{id}/ranking/ [GET]